AaronLasseigne/active_interaction/README.md

 particular, it is useful when `nil` is an acceptable value.
 For example, you may optionally track your users' birthdays.
 You can use the `given?` predicate to see if an input was even passed to `run`.
-With `given?` you can also check the input of a hash filter by passing a series of keys to check.
+With `given?` you can also check the input of a hash or array filter by passing a series of keys or indexes to check.

 ``` rb
 class UpdateUser < ActiveInteraction::Base